Data mining. Data analysis.

 Create a relational database in 3NF | List what is the best clients in Mexico and answer why they buy us. |

-List clients from SQL command. | |
+List clients from SQL command. | What are the most related products to some user? |

 Data mining tasks